-5.5 Monty Hall problem-High school student puzzle-
+5.5 Monty Hall problem - Non-Bayesian approach -

 Monty Hall problem is as follows.

 Problem 5.14.
 [Monty Hall problem ]

 You are on a game show and you are given the choice of three doors.
 Behind one door is a car, and behind the other two are goats.
 You choose, say, door 1, and the host, who knows where the car is, opens another door, behind which is a goat.
 For example, the host says that